 Aashiyana Asian Carers Group - 2 Carers Support Workers continue in employment, who are themselves carers.
 The average attendance at monthly meetings is 30 carers.
-Offering 5 activities to impact on their health and personal development - these are a walking group, Reiki sessions, keep fit and arts and crafts sessions.
-Awareness sessions around health, social care, benefits and home improvements have been done at the meetings.
+Activities to impact on carers' health and personal development include a walking group, Reiki sessions and keep fit.
+Awareness sessions around health, social care, benefits and home improvements continue to be done at the meetings.

-Muskaan - Day service provision for Asian Women 13 women currently using the service Several ladies are doing work experience for various companies.
+Muskaan - Day service provision for Asian Women 13 women currently using the service.
+Several ladies are doing work experience for various companies.
 The Muskaan Service has been developing the Market Stall to provide employment training and opportunities.
 The ladies have participated in fund raising for their own projects and other charitable causes.
 They are also involved in various activities based on their interest and needs.
-The Soundbeam was relocated to the Muskaan Base.
+The Muskaan service relocated back to the Gateway Centre in February 2012 in order that EDI could accommodate more service users.
+Due to this, space is now limited for the Muskaan service, and alternative accommodation is being looked for, but financial restriction limits this

 Saturday Respite Scheme currently has approximately 60 people from the age of 8 onwards.
 Activities are needs based, and once again excellent feedback has been received from carers.
-The scheme has 3 teenage club sessions, 2 children's sessions and 1 adult session.
+The scheme has 3 teenage club sessions, 3 children's sessions and 1 adult session.